Written by Dr Priscilla J S Selvaraj and published on 01 July 2021.

-Getting an internship at ISRO can fuel your teen’s career in space science and research.
-We tell you all about how to apply for an internship in ISRO and more on the free online course on Remote Sensing Technology for school students
+Fuel your teen's career in space science and research.
+We tell you how to apply for an internship in ISRO and more on the free online course on Remote Sensing Technology for school students

-Engineering students (any discipline of BE, B Tech, ME, M Tech) are generally preferred; however, even those pursuing post-graduate or graduate programmes in science can apply and aspire to intern at ISRO.
+Engineering students (any discipline of BE, B Tech, ME, M Tech) are generally preferred; however, even those pursuing post-graduate or graduate programs in science can apply and aspire to intern at ISRO.

-The centres under the Department of Space (DOS) in India, offer three types of internships – summer internship, winter internship and long-term internship.
+The centers under the Department of Space (DOS) in India, offer three types of internships - summer internship, winter internship, and long-term internship.

-1. Students can apply directly to any centre associated with ISRO across the country.
-A few centres are mentioned below.
+1. Students can apply directly to any center associated with ISRO across the country.
+A few centers are mentioned below.

 ISRO centres in India